typemeta/funcj/parser/readme.md

 ### The `value` Combinator

-The `value` parser is constructed with an argument, and will succeed if the next token equals that argument.
+The `value` parser is constructed with an argument, and will succeed if the next token in the input stream equals that argument.

 ```java
 // Combinator.value will succeed if the next token equals 'Y'.